 Wait two weeks before taking an at-home pregnancy test.
 Testing too soon could produce a result that is:

 - False-negative.
-If your hormone levels are not yet at a measurable level, the test result may be negative when, in fact, you really are pregnant.
+If pregnancy hormones aren't yet at measurable levels, the test result may be negative when, in fact, you really are pregnant.

 - False-positive.
 If you're using ovulation-inducing medication such as HCG, the medication that's still circulating in your body could indicate a pregnancy when you really aren't pregnant.